 Richard Pembroke (ASD's business manager) "audits are missing a lot of information."

-George Carpenter (School Board member) placed the blame
+George Carpenter (School Board member) placed the blame on Kelly "she did not meet the timeline.

 The word blame is noted at least five times in Banner reporter Dawson Raspuzzi's article.
 Did anyone ever hear Sean Connery's comment in the movie "The Rising Sun"..."Fix the problem not the blame?"
 Obviously not.